The Harvest Kitchen

 We understand that cooking takes time and practiced skill.
 We want our community members to be confident in their ability to cook with local and regional ingredients at home.
 The Harvest Kitchen will be hosting cooking classes, tasting events, and health education workshops as a way to build that confidence and to enable people to make healthier choices for their families.

-Harvest Kitchen Chef
+Harvest Kitchen Manager

 Three Bean Salad